3atwaa/JSplaceholder/README.md

 getStyle function was taken from : http://robertnyman.com/2006/04/24/get-the-rendered-style-of-an-element<br />
 *aint  nobody have time for making something already has been made.*<br />

+Almost forgot: DO not exceed in the no. of characters.......<br />